HeyuanMingong/iwies/README.md

-# Instance Weighted Incremental Evolution Strategies (IWIES)
+# Instance Weighted Incremental Evolution Strategies (IW-IES)

-This repo contains code accompaning the paper: [Zhi Wang, Chunlin Chen, and Daoyi Dong, "Instance Weighted Incremental Evolution Strategies for Reinforcement Learning in Dynamic Environments", 2019]()
+This repo contains code accompaning the paper: [Zhi Wang, Chunlin Chen, and Daoyi Dong, "Instance Weighted Incremental Evolution Strategies for Reinforcement Learning in Dynamic Environments", submitted]()
 It contains code for running the incremental learning tasks, including 2D navigation, HalfCheetah, and Ant domains.
 The basic reinforcement learning algorithms are implemented using evolution strategies.

 ### Dependencies